-Over 100 people attended the Annual SLPNA Membership Meeting, which was held on Wednesday, March 30, 2016, at Pony Express Elementary School in the South Land Park area in Sacramento.
-Presentations were made by local elected officials, police authorities, neighborhood school representatives, and SLPNA board members.
-Updates were given on the city's Del Rio Trail project, water meters, and code issues.
-Various other items affecting the residents and neighborhoods of South Land Park were discussed, and audience members expressed their views and concerns regarding these matters and posed questions to the presenters.
+It is common for 100-200 people to attend our Annual SLPNA Membership Meeting.
+This year's meeting will be held on Wednesday, March 29, 2017, at Pony Express Elementary School in the South Land Park area in Sacramento.
+Presentations will be made by local elected officials, police authorities, neighborhood school representatives, and SLPNA board members.
+Updates will be given on the city's Del Rio Trail project.
+Board elections will be held, and various items affecting the residents and neighborhoods of South Land Park will be discussed.
+Dues paying members may express their views and concerns regarding these matters and pose questions to the presenters..

 Rail to Trail: We Support the Del Rio Trail

 SLPNA is strongly supporting the Del Rio Trail project.
 This 4.5 mile long stretch of abandoned rail line runs through the heart of South Land Park, from the Zoo to roughly Pocket Rd at Freeport Blvd.
 Neighborhood surveys show 83% support from residents, businesses, and schools.

 Proposed Projects for South Land Park